AFFMedia Production Lab

-AFFMedia Production Workforce Development Lab seeks to increase disabled representation in the media by training disabled local youth to serve as the crew, producers and editors of films/TV pilots, and have them mentored by industry professionals, thus giving our fellows the skills, experience, and connections to get industry jobs, thereby increasing the number of disabled production professionals in the media.
+AFFMedia Production Lab seeks to increase representation of historically-ignored voices and faces in the media by training local historically-ignored youth to serve as the crew, producers and editors of films/TV pilots, and have them mentored by industry professionals, thus giving our lab fellows the skills, experience, and connections to get industry jobs, thereby increasing the number of historically-ignored production professionals in the media.

 Astoria, NY January 20, 2023...
-Astoria Film Festival in Queens NY is thrilled to announce that we have received funding from the NY City Council’s Cultural Development Fund (CDF) for FY 2023, which will allow us to begin a media education program, focused on providing workforce development training in media production for local disabled and/or economically-disadvantaged youth. #NYCulture
+Astoria Film Festival in Queens NY is thrilled to announce that we have received funding from the NY City Council’s Cultural Development Fund (CDF) for FY 2023, which will allow us to begin a media education program, focused on providing workforce development training in media production for local historically-ignored youth. #NYCulture

-10 trainees will be selected to be part of our inaugural cohort, which begins this February.
-The trainees come to us from community partners CUNY LEADS (the disability employment office for all CUNYs), Bryant High School, High School of Art & Design (HSAD), and Variety Boys & Girls Club of Queens (VBGCQ).
+10 trainees will be selected to be part of our inaugural cohort, which begins this March.
+The trainees come to us from community partners CUNY LEADS (the disability employment office for all CUNYs), Global Kids at Bryant High School, High School of Art & Design (HSAD), LaGuardia Community College (LAGCC), and Variety Boys & Girls Club of Queens (VBGCQ).

 We are very grateful for our partners:

 MBS Group and Kaufman Astoria Studios (many thanks to Irene Phan and Pete Romano) are very generously will be providing our students with access to the MBS Illumination Training Program - a weekend at Kaufman Astoria Studios, learning lighting and grip from the experts themselves, as well as a studio tour, and studio space for some of our shoots.

 Variety Boys and Girls Club of Queens (many thanks to Andy Rodriguez and Costa Constantinides) will be providing space for filming as well as letting AFF use its computer lab to carry out the editing portion of the program.